microsoft/vscode-docs/blogs/2021/06/02/build-2021.md

 ---
 Order: 63
 TOCTitle: Build 2021
-PageTitle: 'Microsoft Build 2021: that’s a wrap!
-Catch up with content on-demand'
+PageTitle: Visual Studio Code at Microsoft Build 2021
-MetaDescription: A hand-picked collection of VS Code content from Build 2021.
+MetaDescription: A hand-picked collection of Visual Studio Code content from Build 2021.
 Date: 2021-06-02
 Author: Alessandro Segala
 ---

+# Microsoft Build 2021

+June 2, 2021 by Alessandro Segala, [@ItalyPaleAle](https://twitter.com/ItalyPaleAle)

-# Microsoft Build 2021: that’s a wrap!
-Catch up with content on-demand
+> "That's a wrap!
+Now catch up with content on-demand."

-[Build 2021](https://mybuild.microsoft.com/), Microsoft’s main event for developers, ended last week.
-Our team, alongside all our colleagues from Developer Division, worked really hard to deliver a lot of exciting content over the span of this 2-day virtual event!
+[Build 2021](https://mybuild.microsoft.com/), Microsoft's main event for developers, ended last week.
+The Visual Studio Code team, alongside all our colleagues from Developer Division, worked really hard to deliver a lot of exciting content over the span of this two-day virtual event!

 Even though Build is over, all the sessions are now available to watch on-demand.
-You can re-watch a live session, catch up with content you may have missed, or just learn something new; all conveniently at your own pace.
+You can rewatch a live session, catch up with content you may have missed, or just learn something new; all conveniently at your own pace.

-Among all the sessions that were presented, we have hand-picked a small selection for you, our Visual Studio Code users and developers, that we hope you’ll enjoy!
+Among all the sessions that were presented, here is a hand-picked selection for you, VS Code users and developers, that we hope you'll enjoy!

-## See what’s new
+## See what's new

-### What’s new in Visual Studio Code
+### What's new in Visual Studio Code

 Join Sana Ajani and Jeffrey Mew to hear about some of the newest features of VS Code, including new debugging and testing features, custom notebooks, better support for Python, PyTorch, and Jupyter Notebooks.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/eKJftIqv8Uo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-### Application Development with Scott Hanselman & Friends
+### Application development with Scott Hanselman & friends

-Why did this “not a keynote” keynote get so many rave reviews?
-Find out for yourself, and learn about what’s new for developers from Microsoft, including with VS Code: custom notebooks, GitHub integration and Codespaces, among others.
+Why did this "not a keynote" keynote get so many rave reviews?
+Find out for yourself, and learn about what's new for developers from Microsoft, including with VS Code: custom notebooks, GitHub integration, GitHub Codespaces, and more.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/EWYYgEkGJfs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-### What’s new with TypeScript
+### What's new with TypeScript

 Check out some of the latest innovations in TypeScript with Daniel Rosenwasser.